coder966/spring-boot-starter-multi-security-realms/README.md

 @SecurityRealm(
         name = "NORMAL_USER",
         authenticationEndpoint = "/normal-user/auth",
-        firstStepName = StepNames.USERNAME_AND_PASSWORD,
+        firstStepName = StepNames.USERNAME_AND_PASSWORD
         //    signingSecret = "", // not specified, will use default configured under security-realm.*
-        //    tokenExpirationDuration = "", // not specified, will use default configured under security-realm.*
+        //    tokenExpirationDuration = "" // not specified, will use default configured under security-realm.*
-        publicApis = {
-                "/my-third-open-api",
-                "/my-forth-open-api"
-        }
 )
 public class NormalUserSecurityRealm {